319-338-1132 or 1-866-338-1132 |

 Greg’s family includes his mother and her husband, Karlen and Bob Fellows, a brother, Tom and his wife Karen; a sister, Jamey and her husband David Moore; a niece, Grace Moore; a nephew, Will Moore; and his father’s widow, Kathy Scheuerman.
 His father, Sharm Scheuerman, died in 2010.

 Greg had shared his thoughts for this time and had asked that his family and friends gather to celebrate his well-lived life.
-A Celebration of Greg’s life will be held the afternoon of Sunday, September 23rd at the University of Iowa Athletics Hall of Fame.
+A Celebration of Greg’s life will be held from 1-4 pm, Sunday, September 23rd at the University of Iowa Athletics Hall of Fame.

 At this time if you wish to share a thought, memory or condolence, please visit the funeral home website at www.gayandciha.com.
 In lieu of flowers, memorial donations can be made in Greg’s memory to the Holden Cancer Center at the University of Iowa Hospitals and Clinics, Iowa City Hospice, Inc. or a fund to further support the students of Estes Park Middle School.